training@oraclesafety.net | (+44) 07788 520642

 That a therapist could publicly endorse workplace crying rooms as a resilience-building intervention, rather than recognising them as a symptom of failed duty, shows how far therapeutic language has drifted from the realities of organisational accountability.

-Psychological safety emerged in a very different labour market.
 In the United States, employment protection is weak.
 Union density is low.
 Regulatory enforcement is limited.
 Healthcare is often tied to employment.
 In that environment, speaking up can carry real personal risk.
+Psychological safety functions as a workaround.
+Where there is no legal voice, cultural permission fills the gap.

+The UK did not have that gap.
 In 1980, UK trade union density stood at around fifty percent.
 In the private sector today, it is closer to twelve percent.
 What replaced it was not stronger individual rights or more robust enforcement.
 It was HR, wellness programmes, and therapeutic frameworks that offer dialogue without leverage.

 Trade unions provided collective power, legal standing, and the capacity to compel change.
 A union representative could escalate, negotiate, and if necessary, organise action that carried real cost for the employer.
 Psychological safety offers conversation, climate surveys, and the promise of being heard.
 One could shut down a dangerous process.
 The other can only hope management listens.